-In connection with our Seventh Amended and Restated Inventory Financing Agreement with Wells Fargo Commercial Distribution Finance, LLC and various lender parties thereto (as amended, the "Seventh Inventory Financing Facility"), in their individual capacities, (i) P. Austin Singleton, our Chief Executive Officer and Director, entered into that Fourth Amended and Restated Guaranty dated December 29, 2021 (the "Fourth Singleton Guaranty"), and (ii) Anthony Aisquith, our President, Chief Operating Officer and Director, entered into that Fourth Amended and Restated Guaranty dated December 29, 2021 (the "Fourth Singleton Wells Fargo Commercial Distribution Finance, LLC, as Agent to the Seventh Inventory Financing Facility.
+In connection with our Seventh Amended and Restated Inventory Financing Agreement with Wells Fargo Commercial Distribution Finance, LLC and various lender parties thereto (as amended, the "Seventh Inventory Financing Facility"), in their individual capacities, (i) P. Austin Singleton, our Chief Executive Officer and Director, entered into that Fourth Amended and Restated Guaranty dated December 29, 2021 (the "Fourth Singleton Guaranty"), and (ii) Anthony Aisquith, our President, Chief Operating Officer and Director, entered into that Fourth Amended and Restated Guaranty dated December 29, 2021 (the "Fourth Aisquith Guaranty"), for the benefit of Wells Fargo Commercial Distribution Finance, LLC, as Agent to the Seventh Inventory Financing Facility.